ciaoidea/Holo.Codec/README.md

 - one-way broadcasts or beacons where acknowledgements and re-transmissions are expensive or impossible
 - ad-hoc or emergency networks where packet loss is high and unpredictable

+In these conditions it behaves like a **digital system with analog-like results**: as interference and packet loss increase, the reconstruction quality decays gracefully instead of collapsing.
+Even under heavy disturbance the operator still sees or hears a meaningful approximation of the scene, rather than a corrupt or unreadable file.

 Instead of “perfect or nothing”, Holo.Codec guarantees “**something useful, always**”: